state-alchemists/zrb/docs/getting-started.md

 -rw-r--r-- 1 gofrendi gofrendi   54 Jun 11 05:29 zrb_init.py
 ```

-Every Zrb project contains a file named `zrb_init.py`.
-This file is your entry point to define all tasks/configurations.
+Every Zrb project has a file named `zrb_init.py` on it's top level directory.
+This file is your entry point to define your task definitions.

 It is recommended that you define your tasks under `_automate` directory and import them into your `zrb_init.py`.
 This will help you manage the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).